loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_POSTAL_ADDRESS.md

-# How to send postal addresses from LoyJoy to ProCampaign
+# How to transfer postal addresses from LoyJoy to ProCampaign

 ## 1. What this solutions will do for you